Mounjaro injections

 Apart from the NHS, you can also get weight loss injections from regulated and safe online private doctor services like ZAVA.
 Treatments available from ZAVA include:

 The criteria for getting weight loss injections from ZAVA are different from the NHS.
-This is because the NHS only prescribes these treatments for free to people who are most in need, such as to those with a very high BMI or serious medical conditions because of their weight.
+This is because the NHS only prescribes these treatments for free to people who are most in need, such as those with a very high BMI or serious medical conditions associated with weight.
 Because of limited supply, wait times to access these medications on the NHS can be quite high.

 Ordering from ZAVA also means getting weight loss treatment within a few days, rather than waiting months or even years.
 All you need to do is complete a short, medical questionnaire about your health, and send a few photos of your weight so our doctors can safely prescribe these treatments without a face-to-face appointment.
 You can be prescribed weight loss injections at ZAVA if you have either: